sgpease-lgtm/Structured-Empathy-Framework/theory/readinglist.md

 ### *Humble Inquiry* — Edgar H. Schein & Peter A. Schein
 Explores the practice of asking questions with genuine curiosity, putting emphasis on understanding perspectives and assumptions.
 **Link:** [Available on Amazon UK](https://www.amazon.co.uk/Humble-Inquiry-Second-Relationships-Organizations/dp/B08VCTX6K4/)

+The next page - [Case Studies](casestudies.md) - explores what organisations have done, particularly witih key constituant parts of the framework.

+Alternatively, explore the final section with supporting information including [about](../supporting/about.md) the background of the framework.

+You can always return to the [contents page](../contents/contents.md) by clicking the 'Structured Empathy Framework' title at the top of the page.